John Y. Brown Jr.: Later life

 Brown and his wife Phyllis separated in August 1995.
 Phyllis filed for divorce in Kentucky in 1996, but withdrew the petition amid settlement talks with her husband.
 After Brown reportedly cut off much of his wife's financial support, she filed a second divorce petition in 1997, this time in Broward County, Florida where her husband was living at the time.
 After a brief legal fight over whether the proceedings should take place in Kentucky or Florida, the divorce became final in 1998.
 Later that year, he married former Mrs. Kentucky Jill Louise Roach, 27 years his junior, but they divorced in 2003 for reasons not released.
 When asked why they divorced he stated "I do have great love for Jill, but something which cannot be overlooked has come up in our marriage.
 I will always love her and her children, but it seems a divorce is our only option now."

-In 1997, Brown agreed to serve as co-chairman of Governor Paul E. Patton's Council on Domestic Violence along with Patton's wife, Judi.
+In 1997, Brown agreed to be co-chairman of Governor Paul E. Patton's Council on Domestic Violence along with Patton's wife, Judi.
 Brown said he had always been interested in curbing domestic violence, but his interest became personal after he discovered that his sister, Betty "Boo" McCann, had been a victim.
 In 2003, Patton renamed Kentucky Route 9 as the "John Y. Brown Jr. AA Highway".
 The "AA" designation comes from the fact that the highway originally connected the cities of Alexandria and Ashland.